Expand description

 pub unsafe fn from_raw_in(ptr: *mut T, alloc: A) -> Self

-from a raw pointer in the given allocator.
+Constructs an owned Val from a raw pointer in the given allocator.

 After calling this function, the raw pointer is owned by the resulting

-destructor will call the
+OwnedVal.
+Specifically, the OwnedVal destructor will call the

-and free the allocated memory.
+DropRaw destructor of T and free the allocated memory.
 For this to

 be safe, the memory must have been allocated in accordance with the

-memory layout used by OwnedVal
+memory layout used by OwnedVal.

 Safety

-must point to a memory block currently allocated byalloc
+ptrmust point to a memory block currently allocated byalloc.- The layout used to allocate

-must exactly match the return value ofLayout::for_value
+ptrmust exactly match the return value ofLayout::for_value. ptrmust point to an initializedT.

 sourcepub unsafe fn assume_init(frame: Frame<T, A>) -> Selfwhere